How to Find a Real Estate Agent

 - Realtor.
 Only members of the National Association of Realtors can call themselves a Realtor.
-As of June 2018, there were more than 1.3 million members of the trade association, so you’ll like come across more than a few Realtors in your search.
+As of May 2020, there were more than 1.3 million members of the trade association, so you’ll likely come across more than a few Realtors in your search.

 Whether you’re buying or selling, you may want to find a real estate agent who works exclusively with clients on that side of the transaction – an exclusive buyer’s agent, for example.
 Other times, you may find that an agent works on a team, which allows individuals to specialize in either sales or purchases while still remaining united to help give you full service.
 A team may also employ unlicensed pros to help with marketing, showing the house and more.

-In nontraditional real estate brokerage companies like Redfin or Purplebricks, you’re still dealing with licensed agents in the transaction, though there will likely be nonagents working with you as well to handle tasks like scheduling, marketing and more.
+In nontraditional real estate brokerage companies like Redfin, you’re still dealing with licensed agents in the transaction, though there will likely be nonagents working with you as well to handle tasks like scheduling, marketing and more.

-If you use a nontraditional brokerage like Redfin or Purplebricks, a British brokerage that launched its U.S. arm in California in 2017, you’ll be put in touch with someone once you’ve contacted the company, but you can still set up interviews to ensure the person you’ll primarily be working with is a good fit.
+If you use a nontraditional brokerage like Redfin, you’ll be put in touch with someone once you’ve contacted the company, but you can still set up interviews to ensure the person you’ll primarily be working with is a good fit.

 Shay Stein, a Redfin agent in Las Vegas, says she sees this type of diligence most often from military members and their families because they move more than the average individual and have been through the process before.
 “They do want to interview several agents,” she says.

-Questions to ask an agent.
-Go into that initial meeting with your potential agent armed with questions that will help you gauge the person’s experience, knowledge of your area and whether she’ll be a good fit for you in terms of personality and communication.
+Go into that initial meeting with your potential real estate agent armed with questions that will help you gauge the person’s experience, knowledge of your area and whether she’ll be a good fit for you in terms of personality and communication.

-Whether you’re buying or selling, you want to feel confident your agent is going to advocate for you and work in your best interests.
-Stein says she’s come across clients who aren’t willing to share necessary personal and financial information with their agents because they fear the details will be used against them: “They’re not going to tell [the agent] they’re getting a divorce.”
+Whether you’re buying or selling, you want to feel confident that your agent is going to advocate for you and work in your best interests.
+Stein says she’s come across clients who aren’t willing to share necessary personal and financial information with their agents because they fear the details will be used against them: “They’re not going to tell (the agent) they’re getting a divorce.”